coredds/eniGOma/README.md

 ## Historical Accuracy

-eniGOma maintains historical Enigma machine behaviors:
+enigoma maintains historical Enigma machine behaviors:

 - **Reciprocal encryption**: If A encrypts to B, then B encrypts to A
 - **Rotor stepping**: Proper single and double-stepping mechanics